 The $69B CVS-Aetna acquisition signifies an effort to test how retail clinics can be used to improve the overall health of the population by providing rapid access to preventative health services that fit into the consumer’s schedule.
-Convenience and timely access has been shown to consistently enhance patient experience.
+Convenience and timely access has been shown to consistently enhance patient experience in healthcare.

 Telemedicine can play a key role in efforts to enhance patient satisfaction by allowing patients to participate in their own care—as well as supporting higher patient satisfaction—which results in recommendations for an organization’s services.

 At Nemours, one pediatric orthopedic surgeon—Dr. Alfred Atdanta—typically conducts two or three virtual visits per day.
 He says these appointments revolve around information transfer, such as reviewing a recent MRI, conducting pre-operation counseling or following up after a surgery.
 Patients are typically able to join the virtual visit at their convenience: before or after patients go to school or their parents go to work, etc.

 In post-visit satisfaction surveys, 98% of patients say they would be interested in future telemedicine visits, and 99% would recommend telemedicine, as reported in a recent paper for The BMJ.
 “I keep people out of office who don’t need to be there,” says Dr. Atdanta.